RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 ### 2.3 *3-Point Shot by Position*

-Now that we see this from a top-down point of view looking at all players, what kind of effect did the 3-point shot have on each of the five positions in the NBA, each having their unique strengths and weakness when it comes to shooting the basketball.
+Now that we see this from a top-down point of view looking at all players, what kind of effect did the 3-point shot have on each of the five positions in the NBA, each having their unique strengths and weaknesses when it comes to shooting the basketball.

 ![__results___15_1](https://github.com/user-attachments/assets/d2bf5a8c-3339-4604-94e7-d12dd4a0cdeb)